XanaduAI/CFQMagnus/README.md

 # Commutator-free quasi-Magnus operators

-This repository contains the code to compute the cost of implementing quantum simulation using Commutator-free quasi-Magnus (CFQM) operators, originally introduced in

-> Blanes, S., & Moan, P. C. (2006).
-Fourth-and sixth-order commutator-free Magnus integrators for linear and non-linear dynamical systems.  *Applied Numerical Mathematics*,  *56* (12), 1519-1537.

-such as for instance:
+This repository contains the code to compute the cost of implementing quantum simulation using Commutator-free quasi-Magnus (CFQM) operators, originally introduced in [Fourth- and sixth-order commutator-free Magnus integrators for linear and non-linear dynamical systems](https://www.sciencedirect.com/science/article/abs/pii/S0168927405002163) such as for instance:

 $$
 \exp(\Omega^{[4]}(h)) = \exp(\alpha_1 h A_1 + \alpha_2 h A_2)\exp(\alpha_2 h A_1 + \alpha_1 h A_2),